iotivity/IoTivity-Getting-Started/gsg-kit.md

    - Click to reselect the device in the left-hand pane.
 In the Generic Client tab, toggle the Value switch on and off.

-6. Quit the client app and then press Ctrl-C in the server terminal to exit the process.

-7. Onboard (pair) the discovered server by clicking the + icon next to the device.
-If the item has a gear icon instead of a + icon, it has already been onboarded.
-You can select the server and click Offboard to prepare to see the onboarding process.

 8. Once the + icon has changed to a gear, click the gear icon.

-9. Find the /LED1, /LED2, and /LED3 sections and in each, click the switch button on the left.
+9. Find the /LED1, /LED2, /LED3 and /LED4 sections and in each, click the switch button on the left.
 The colored LEDs on the Explorer HAT board turn on or off, controlled by the client app over the OCF protocol.
 Notice that the console output in the server terminal on the Pi responds to your actions in the client.
 If you do not have the Explorer HAT board, the green light on the Pi will flash.

 10. Now “observe” (monitor) the touch buttons on the Explorer HAT board in the OTGC app by clicking the switch buttons on the right of the /touch1, /touch2, and /touch3 sections.
 Physically touch the buttons on the board numbered 1, 2, and 3.
 Notice that the output in the OTGC app detects the touches.
 (This step does not apply if you do not have the Explorer HAT board.)